JRVaccaro/FinancialTracker/README.md

 - [Java Programming Tutorial](https://www.example.com)
 - [Effective Java](https://www.example.com)

-## Team Members
+## Author

-- **Name 1** - Specific contributions or roles.
-- **Name 2** - Specific contributions or roles.
+- **Julianna Vaccaro** -Developed this project as part of Java programming course to practice file handling, user input, and menu-driven applications.

 ## Thanks

-Express gratitude towards those who provided help, guidance, or resources:

-- Thank you to my instructor, Raymond, for continuous support and guidance.
+- Thank you to my instructor, Raymond, for providing the skeleton code and for your continuous support and guidance throughout the project.

-- A special thanks to all teammates for their dedication and teamwork.
+- Thank you to my peers for always being willing to listen and support me when I needed it.